-The spear that is used to summon the White Witch is actually the fragment of the cane that the White Witch used in the first film to freeze living creatures.
-Edmund had broken it in two halves during his fight with Jadis and the hag uses it here to form the ice wall by striking it on the enchanted circle.
+The spear that is used to summon the White Witch, is actually the fragment of the wand that the White Witch used in the first film to freeze living creatures.
+Edmund had broken it in two halves during his fight with Jadis, and the hag uses it here to form the ice wall by striking it on the enchanted circle.

-In the beginning Susan shoots with her bow a Telmarine soldier in order to save Trumpkin's life.
+In the beginning, Susan shoots a Telmarine soldier, with an arrow, in order to save Trumpkin's life.
 Although it is unknown if the soldier survived his injuries, the arrow is used by Miraz to prove the existence of the Narnians to Professor Cornelius and Lord Sopespian.
 Specifically Miraz points the arrow at the drawing of the "4 Kings of Old" on the history book that Cornelius possesses.
 Lord Sopespian is then left in the study room alone.
 The arrow is finally used by Sopespian in the final scenes to stab Miraz and incriminate the Pevensies for treachery.